beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 (20) ``01-source-configrc.sh``

-This scripts is mainly used to remind of the necessity to "source" the ``configrc`` file prior to continuing, since some scripts in this directory use the environmental variable defined in ``configrc``.
+This scripts is mainly used to remind of the necessity to “source” the ``configrc`` file prior to continuing, since some scripts in this directory use the environmental variable defined in ``configrc``.
 To source the file, it is necessary to run the following command: